scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_misc_attacks.md

 In many apps, admin functions are implemented within the app itself (and is accessible through the same web interface as its core functionality)
       Thus greatly opens up the attack surface.
-        Often times, apps don't implement effective access control of some of their admin functions.
+        Often times, apps dont implement effective access control of some of their admin functions.
 Thus, can attacker may find a means of creating a new user account with powerful privs.

         Admin functions usually involves displaying data that originated from ordinary users.
 Any XSS flaws within that admin interface can be a huge point of concern.

         Admin functionality is often subjected to less stringent security testing because its users are "trusted" or pen-testers are given access to only low-privileged accounts.

+HTTP Headers
+  Expires, Pragma headers
+    Are leveraged to tell the browser to cache the response.
+If you're doing an attack, you can always instruct the clients to cache the contents so when the website changes it's code, it doesn't really matter (unless the cache is flushed).

+  Set-Cookie
+    Can domains from one domain interfere with cookies for another?
+What if they are set "globally"?
+Would a SOP still apply to the cookie?